RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

     [Customer]
 {% endhighlight %}

-The SQL query to retrieve the customer for a specific audit id would appear as follows.
-Notice how `SYSTEM_TIME AS OF @Timestamp` only needs to defined in one place and it will be applied to both the `Customer` and `Address` tables within the view.
+The SQL query to retrieve the customer for a specific audit would appear as follows:

+> Notice how `SYSTEM_TIME AS OF @Timestamp` only needs to defined in one place and will be applied to both the `Customer` and `Address` tables within the view.

 {% highlight SQL %}
 DECLARE @Timestamp DATETIME;